 Valhalla Plate follows the developer's established 2D design ethos with minimal controls - just 11 knobs and two dropdown menus.

-Each of the plugin's 12 Modes provides a different plate 'flavour', influencing the attack (fast, soft, medium and so on), colour (dark or bright) and density, ably demonstrated by a set of appropriately foldered (Small, Medium, Large, Huge) and sensibly labelled ('MED-Perfect Tom Plate', for example) presets.
+Each of this reverb plugin's 12 Modes provides a different plate 'flavour', influencing the attack (fast, soft, medium and so on), colour (dark or bright) and density, ably demonstrated by a set of appropriately foldered (Small, Medium, Large, Huge) and sensibly labelled ('MED-Perfect Tom Plate', for example) presets.

 The main adjustable parameters comprise Decay (0.5-30secs), Predelay (up to 500ms), gentle high and low shelving EQs (200Hz-20kHz and 20Hz-2kHz respectively, with +/-12dB of cut or boost), and reverb Mix.